Frozenbitz/frozenbitz/_posts/2025-08-17-Motra Testbed.md

 MOTRA is a flexible framework for creating testbeds tailored to the user's needs.

 Its main features are its modularity and extensibility through packaging testbed components as containerized applications.
 Docker is the containerization solution of choice.
-This repository contains the sources for all available images on Dockerhub.
-There is a companion repository available which contains ready-to-use testbed setups that uses these images.
+This repository contains the sources for all available images on Docker Hub.
+There is a companion repository available that contains ready-to-use testbed setups that use these images.

 Checkout our [examples](https://github.com/Laboratory-for-Safe-and-Secure-Systems/motra-setups) and [images](https://github.com/Laboratory-for-Safe-and-Secure-Systems/motra-images) over at GitHub for more information.